-Vice-President - Scott Giessler - Kingswood Regional High School
+President - Scott Giessler - Kingswood Regional High School

-Secretary - Amanda Babcock - Laconia High School
+Vice-President - Amanda Babcock - Laconia High School

 New England Drama Council Representative - Scott Piddington - GIlford High School

-Scott Piddington is the technical director at Gilford High School where he has hosted numerous New England, state & regional theatre festival.
+Scott Piddington is the technical director at Gilford High School where he has hosted numerous New England, state & regional theatre festivals.
 He has been on the boards of the New England Drama Council and the New Hampshire Educational Theatre Guild since 1989 and 1988 respectively.
 He is a life member of both organizations.
 When not in the darkened confines of the theatre, Scott spends months on end in the wilderness.
-He is a triple crown thru-hiker and volunteer trail adopter.
+He is a double triple crown thru-hiker and volunteer trail adopter.

 New England Drama Council Representative - Kate Mote- The Founders Academy